nsidc/pm_icecon/README.md

 CDR_AMSR2
 ---

-This code package is in development.
+This code package is in development and the API is subject to change without notice.
+There is no guarantee that this code works as expected.
+The addition of tests and verification of outputs is still in progress.

 The code here creates sea ice concentration estimates for the NOAA CDR using code adapted from Goddard's Bootstrap and NASA Team algorithms.